usamaqureshi27/git-bash/README.md

-# This is explanation file for first time
+# This is explanation file for git first time

-to test the git first time
+## free for registration